BlazingFast/MoviesWorld/README.md

 # MoviesWorld
-Kindly download the MoviesWorld.zip file to your computer to view the website
+Kindly download the MoviesWorld.zip file to your computer and then unzip/extract the file to view the website.